Be Fair When Interpreting the Bible

 One of the most awkward questions Americans ask is, “You didn’t do that, did you?”
 How are we supposed to answer such a question?
 We generally say “No,” but mean “Yes,” and if we mean “No,” we say “Yes.”
 Recently I asked my two young sons a similar question.
 One said “No” and the other said “Yes,” but they meant the same thing.
 They simply were confused as to how to answer such a question.
 When one pauses to consider the many figures of speech Americans use in communication, he is overwhelmed with the number of paradoxes we regularly invoke.

-If Bible critics would pause to think of the plethora of figures of speech we use everyday (which to some sound perplexing at best, and contradictory at worst), likely far fewer alleged discrepancies would be levied against the Bible.
+If Bible critics would pause to think of the plethora of figures of speech we use everyday (which to some sound perplexing at best, and contradictory at worst), likely far fewer alleged discrepancies would be leveled against the Bible.
 A fair approach to Scripture is one that takes into account its many figures of speech, rather than simply assuming the worst of its writers.